Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

 Theoretical and empirical examinations of issues in health economics.
 Course includes semester-long research project on a health topic.
-Prerequisites: (ECON 202 or ECON 259) and (MATH 216 or MATH 304) or permission of the instructor.
+Prerequisites: ECON 202 and (MATH 216 or MATH 227 or MATH 304).

 ECON 418.
 American Economic History.
 1 Credit.